Skip to main content

 Assigning an icon to an integration

-Integrations can be assigned icons, to make them more presentable in the integration marketplace.
-To assign an icon to an integration from the integration designer by clicking the icon to the left of your integration's name:
+To make integrations more visually appealing in the integration marketplace, you can assign them icons.
+To add an icon to an integration in the designer, click the icon space to the left of your integration's name:

 Add icon to integration in Prismatic app